Standards and Procedures for Semesters Abroad

 You will pay regular Cornell Law School tuition during your exchange or term away semester.
 The partner or host school will not charge you tuition, although there may be other fees (such as health insurance or photocopying).
 The host school bill Cornell directly for any applicable tuition payments.
 In the event this is not possible, Cornell will reimburse you.

 After you complete your semester abroad, your Cornell transcript will record the number of Cornell credits awarded for work successfully completed and identify the host institution, but will not list either the specific courses or the grades earned.
-However, if you fail a course during a semester abroad, you will not earn credit.
+However, if you receive a grade of C for a course taken during a semester abroad, you will not earn credit.

-Acceptance of credit or grades from any course undertaken during a semester abroad is subject to the determination of Cornell Law School.
-Under American Bar Association standards, a semester hour of credit must equal 700 minutes of class time.
+Acceptance of credit or grades from any course undertaken during a semester abroad is subject to the determination of Cornell Law School according to ABA Standard 310-1:Determining Credit Hours for Course Work.
 Because most partner schools do not adhere to the U.S. standard, the Cornell official charged with administering the semester abroad program will make individual determinations for each partner school regarding credit equivalency between that school's system and Cornell's.

 Exceptions are granted only in cases of severe personal hardship as approved by the Administrative Committee, or for admitted participants in one of the existing formal international dual-degree programs that extend for more than a semester.